top of page

 Sadly, if you play long enough, you will lose.

-This is a "winning" system I have found from WILL VEGAS 166 on YouTube.
+This is a so called "winning" system I have found from WILL VEGAS 166 on YouTube.
 Will is one of the few YouTube influencers that actually seems to trial and error various strategies himself.
 On his home table, and on real casino play.
 In this video, he suggests to wait for 2 RED or 2 BLACK, then bet.
 And hold the bet for 2 RED and 2 Black, until you win.
 All details are in the video.
 It's a martingale betting system, and that's sadly, what I really don't like about it.
 See my videos on Martingale below.
-Doubling the bet each loss can be catastrophic for your trading capital, I mean bankroll.
+Doubling the trade amount, I mean bet, on each loss can be catastrophic for your trading capital, I mean bankroll.
 Martingale has it's disadvantages.
 But in this video, it's a seemingly winning system, so far.
 But mathematically, martingale will wipe your trading capital, I mean bankroll.
 I will keep trying various new strategies, and I like to look at the ones that are not Martingale. (doubling the bet, for each loss)

 How many Strategies ?

-There are a surprisingly large number of strategies to play this game.
-Like, hundreds, if not a thousand.
 Here is a guy that mathematically TESTS each strategy.
-I like this guy.
+I really like this guy.

 He's worth a visit. https://www.jackace.com/gambling/roulette/